-Retaliation & Wrongful Termination Lawyers in New Jersey
+Retaliation & Wrongful Termination Attorneys in New Jersey

-Were You Illegally Punished or Fired in NJ or Philadelphia?
+Were You Illegally Punished or Fired?
 We Can Help!

 If you were recently reprimanded or fired from work, you might be wondering if what happened to you was legal.
 You’ve probably heard of wrongful termination before, but you might not know quite what it means.
 In short, it’s illegal for your employer to fire or otherwise retaliate against you because you engaged in a legally protected activity, such as speaking up about discrimination, wage practices, or safety issues.